Enguerrand de Bournonville: A Burgundian in Paris

 In 1409 Bournonville joined a joint expedition to Italy by several different French princes.
-Commanding a hundred men, including a "bombardier" (artilleryman), he tried in vain to help marshal Boucicaut during the Genoese revolt, during which Boucicaut lost control of that city.
+Commanding a hundred men, including a "bombardier" (artilleryman), he tried in vain to help Marshal Boucicaut during the Genoese revolt, during which Boucicaut lost control of that city.
 Bournonville returned to France early in 1410.
 While the tensions rose between the princes he stayed in Paris with John the Fearless and was officially made his counsellor.
 After the Peace of Bicêtre was concluded on 2 November 1410, John put his men in key positions.
-Bournonville remained John's man but also joined the king's court as "commissary to the guard of the château du Louvre" and became head of the bodyguard of Louis de Guyenne, the dauphin.
+Bournonville remained John's man but also joined the king's court as "commissary to the guard of the château du Louvre" and became head of the bodyguard of Dauphin Louis, Duke of Guyenne.

 During this stay in Paris Bournonville had an affair with a Parisian woman, Ydette de Lours, who he had probably first met at John's residence, the hôtel d'Artois.
 They had two children who were still young and in their mother's care in 1418.
 Keeping a second home in Paris in this way seems to have been quite common at this time among captains in the Burgundian army, following the example of John the Fearless himself, who had an illegitimate son born in Paris.

 Important and prosperous general

 In January 1409 John the Fearless made Bournonville castellan of the castle at Éperlecques, a financially rewarding role.
 1410–1411 was a prosperous period for him.
 In September 1410 he recovered his estate in Lianne, having been deprived of it for many years "doubtless thanks to the influence of the widow of the duke of Orléans", and acquired others.
 In all he received more than 2000 livres in rewards from John.
 It was habitual for John to support his captains financially like this, wanting the nobility in his states to live in a way fitting to their rank.

 This marked the peak of Bournonville's career.
 In 1411, when open conflict broke out between the Armagnacs and the Burgundians, he was in the top rank of the Burgundian generals.
 He, Antoine de Craon and David de Rambures were officially tasked by the king with fighting the Armagnacs.
-He defended Paris, then held by the Burgundians, against the Duke of Orléans's forces.
-At the same time the count of Saint-Pol put Bournonville in charge of the military education of his young nephew Jean II de Luxembourg-Ligny, who would later be the lord of Enguerrand's son Antoine.
+He defended Paris with Waleran III, Count of Saint-Pol, then held by the Burgundians, against the Duke of Orléans's forces.
+At the same time the Count of Saint-Pol put Bournonville in charge of the military education of his young nephew Jean II de Luxembourg-Ligny, who would later be the lord of Enguerrand's son Antoine.
 In 1411–1412 Bournonville fought in the outskirts of Paris, at Senlis, La Chapelle and Saint-Cloud.
 He then laid siege to Étampes, attacked Beauce, Poitou and Berry.
 He forced Dun-le-Roi to surrender and took part in the siege of Bourges in June 1412.
 After the Peace of Auxerre was concluded between John and the Duke of Orléans, Bournonville stayed in Paris from November 1412 to August 1413.